Allyson-Robert/X-LAB_Plotting_Manager/docs/dataspecs.md

 6. The analysis/plot executes as defined by the devive, plotter and processor implementations
 7. Results are shown as defined by the user

-Because dataspecs are declarative, execution is consistent and repeatable.
+Because datasets are declarative, execution is consistent and repeatable.

 ---

 ## TL;DR

-Dataspecs are a **powerful, central abstraction** in this framework.
+datasets are a **powerful, central abstraction** in this framework.
 They describe “where to find data” and what can be done with it in a clean, structured way, enabling:

 - Reproducibility